 This section addresses the final project checks conducted after the data collection phase of the project is completed to confirm that the data obtained meet the project objectives and to estimate the effect of any deviations on data usability for the express purposes of achieving the stated DQOs (Section 3.0).
-Based on a review of EPA guidance, the analytical data (not including any geotechnical data) collected will undergo Stage 2A data validation as defined in EPA Guidance for Labeling Externally Validated Laboratory Analytical Data for Superfund Use (EPA, 2009).
-Official XRF analysis data as described in Section 4.8.1 will undergo Stage 2B data validation (EPA, 2009).
+Based on a review of EPA guidance, the analytical data (not including any geotechnical data) collected will undergo data verification and validation as defined in EPA Guidance for Labeling Externally Validated Laboratory Analytical Data for Superfund Use (EPA, 2009).
+At a minimum, Stage 4 data verification and validation will be performed on 10% of the sample results for COCs (i.e., arsenic, cadmium, copper, mercury, lead, and zinc in Analytical Groups 3 and 11) and Stage 2B data verification and validation will be performed on 10% of the sample results for the remaining analyses by each laboratory.
+Stage 2A data verification and validation will be performed on the remaining sample results.
+Data identified in stage with anomalous results may be elevated to a higher level of validation (e.g., Stage 2A elevated to Stage 2B, Stage 2B elevated to Stage 4).
+Radon analysis data will undergo Stage 2B data validation.
+Official XRF analysis data as described in Section 4.8.1 will undergo Stage 2B data validation.